 ASEA-UNINET research projects

-The ASEAN-European Academic University Network (ASEA-UNINET) was founded in 1994 and today consists of more than 80 universities in some 20 countries.
+The ASEAN-European Academic University Network (ASEA-UNINET) was founded in 1994 and today consists of about 90 universities in some 15 countries.
 The higher education institutions network aims to promote research and teaching activities between the member universities in Europe and South-East Asia (Indonesia, Iran*, Cambodia, Laos, Malaysia, Myanmar, Pakistan*, Philippines, Thailand and Vietnam).

 * associate members